Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 5. Settlement negotiations.
 Most wrongful death cases settle before trial.
 Your attorney negotiates with the insurance company to reach a fair settlement that covers your economic and non-economic losses.
 If the insurance company refuses to offer a fair amount, the case moves toward trial.

 6. Trial if needed.
-If settlement is not possible, the case goes to a jury trial.
+If a settlement is not possible, the case goes to a jury trial.
 A Texas jury hears the evidence, determines fault, and decides how much money the family should recover.

 Get a Free Case Review From a Texas Wrongful Death Lawyer